syntax-tree/hast-util-to-text/readme.md

 ## What is this?

-This package is a utility that takes a [hast][] node takes its plain-text value.
+This package is a utility that takes a [hast][] node and gets its plain-text value.
 It is like the DOMs `Node#innerText`, which is a bit nicer than `Node#textContent`, because this turns `<br>` elements into line breaks and uses `'\t'` (tabs) between table cells.